The Sound of Many Hands Clapping

 - 19:00 evening debate

-For the Online course, we’ve decided to ask for donations, and not to follow the general suggested donations.
+NB.
+For the Online course we’ve decided to ask for donations and not follow the general suggested donations.

 For the Residential course, please find the information below.